-Currently, TrueForce Technologies has an existing application embedded into a M10 Lenovo tablet, but the application can't be downloaded from any other device.
+Currently, TrueForce Technologies has an existing application embedded into a Mio Lenovo tablet, but the application can't be downloaded from any other device.
 This is an issue as multiple coaches might want to look at the output of their athletes on their own devices rather than sharing one tablet for a whole team or program.
-To address this issue, our team will create a React application.
-This will allow any user to be able to download the app on their preferred device using the Apple App Store or Google Play Store.
+To address this issue, our team will create an Android and iOS application, using their native languages, that will be published on the Google Play and Apple App Store.
+This will allow any user to be able to download it on their preferred device.
 A user will then be able to easily log in to view the data for their athletes or connect to any TrueForce rack and record a lift.
 The current tablet application includes many bugs that affect the user's navigation throughout the app.
 It does not currently meet our users' standards and needs to effectively use this application.
-Our team will address these bugs when developing the new application in order to successfully satisfy our user's and client's needs as well as meet industry security standards.
+Our team will address these bugs when developing the new applications in order to successfully satisfy our user's and client's needs as well as meet industry security standards.

-1.2.
-INTENDED USERS
+1.2 INTENDED USERS

 The intended users of our project include student-athletes and coaches (athletic and positional).
 The athletes are split into two categories, in-season and off-season.
 One persona of our project is an in-season athlete (Figure 1.1).
 An in-season athlete needs an easy and accurate way to measure their maximum strength for the day because they want to perform and train at their best.
 They also do not want to spend their energy on training instead of their sport.
 They are less concerned about increasing their strength and more concerned about maintaining it.
-The in-season athletes are busier than off-season athletes, so using this product will help them decide what training to do for the day and how heavy to lift.
+The in-season athletes are busier than off-season athletes so using this product will help them decide what training to do for the day and how heavy to lift.
 By using this product, they are able to decrease the amount of time they worry about what to lift and how much.
 Using the product would also decrease their risk of injury because the athletes would know what their maximum force output for the day is and wouldn't overexert themselves during workouts.
 These benefits connect to the overarching problem because by using the product, they get the answer they need from how they perform to what they need to do to increase their strength.
 Using the product will allow this user to be a standout in their sport and become an overall better athlete.
 The product will allow for better availability of their personalized data.
-The athletes will be able to see their data from any device, which will allow them to train correctly during their season without having to use the hard-coded tablet.
+The athletes will be able to see their data from any device which will allow them to train correctly during their season without having to use the hard coded tablet.